Healthy Snacks & Energy

 Almonds

-Almonds are a practical baseline option due to broad availability, moderate protein, fiber, and magnesium content.
-Magnesium is a cofactor in ATP-related enzymatic reactions, so inadequate intake can contribute to fatigue states NIH ODS, 2024 - Magnesium Fact Sheet.
+Almonds are a practical daily option due to availability, moderate protein, fiber, and magnesium content.
+Magnesium is a cofactor in ATP-related enzymatic reactions, meaning that low magnesium intake can contribute to fatigue.
+The NIH Office of Dietary Supplements confirms magnesium's role in energy-producing reactions and its requirement for hundreds of enzyme systems [3].

 Walnuts

-Walnuts are notable for alpha-linolenic acid (ALA) and cardiometabolic evidence.
-A two-year randomized trial in older adults showed daily walnut intake reduced LDL cholesterol Rajaram et al., 2021 - Circulation.
-This is cardiovascular evidence, not a direct "energy" endpoint, but improved cardiometabolic profiles can support long-term vitality.
+Walnuts are notable for alpha-linolenic acid (ALA) and their cardiovascular evidence.
+A two-year randomized controlled trial in older adults published in Circulation found that daily walnut intake reduced LDL cholesterol [4].
+While this measures a cardiovascular marker rather than a direct energy endpoint, improved cardiometabolic status supports long-term vitality and physical capacity.

 Pistachios

-Pistachios provide protein, fiber, and unsaturated fats with lower energy density per nut than some alternatives, which can help portion adherence.
-Their shelling requirement can also naturally slow eating pace.
+Pistachios provide protein, fiber, and unsaturated fats, with lower energy density per nut than some alternatives.
+Their in-shell format naturally slows eating pace, which can support better portion adherence compared with pre-shelled varieties eaten quickly.

 Cashews and pecans

-Cashews provide magnesium and iron in a palatable format, while pecans are higher-fat and often highly satiating.
-The best choice depends on appetite control, palatability, and budget.
+Cashews provide magnesium and iron in a palatable, mild-flavored format.
+Pecans are higher in fat and typically very satiating.
+The practical best choice depends on appetite control targets, taste preference, and budget.

 Brazil nuts

-Dry roasting generally preserves protein and fiber while changing some heat-sensitive compounds.
-A Food Chemistry analysis found roasting can lower certain antioxidant fractions, but major macronutrient value remains Schlormann et al., 2016 - Food Chemistry.
+Dry roasting generally preserves protein and fiber content while altering some heat-sensitive compounds.
+A Food Chemistry study found that roasting can reduce certain antioxidant fractions but does not meaningfully change macronutrient composition [5].

-Salted nuts can still be useful, but sodium-sensitive individuals should monitor total daily sodium exposure.
-Oil-roasted and sugar-coated products often add calories quickly without improving satiety.
+Salted nuts remain nutritionally useful, but individuals with sodium-sensitive hypertension should monitor their total daily sodium load.
+Oil-roasted and sugar-coated nut products add calories quickly without improving satiety signals, reducing their net value as an energy snack.

 Using nuts around workouts and workdays